-- Collaborative and collegial learning community; - Challenging, provocative, research-based knowledge; - Cohort approach to learning for 3 semesters of enrollment: - Instructional techniques emphasizing practices of adult learning; - Emphasis on problems of practice; - Professional networking with area P-12 educational leaders; - National and internationally recognized university faculty and affiliates; - Faculty and cohort commitment that all participants successfully complete the program.
+- Collaborative and collegial learning community; - Challenging, provocative, research-based knowledge; - Cohort approach to learning for 3 semesters of enrollment; - Instructional techniques emphasizing practices of adult learning; - Emphasis on problems of practice; - Professional networking with area P-12 educational leaders; - National and internationally recognized university faculty and affiliates; - Faculty and cohort commitment that all participants successfully complete the program.

 Admission .
-An application packet, available through the program office (McKee 418), describes materials required for admissions by the Educational Leadership Program: a resume, a written statement of goals, an essay on a current problem of practice, and Professional Assessment Forms.
+An application packet, available through the program office (McKee 418), describes materials required for admissions by the Educational Leadership Program: a resume, a written statement of goals, an essay on a current problem of practice, background information form, and Professional Assessment Forms.
 Applicants complete an interview with the Educational Leadership program faculty.

 For students who live out-of-state, the interview may be conducted by a conference call.
 Although admissions decisions are made throughout the year, students who complete the application process by February 15, including the interview, are given priority screening for Fall admissions of that year and have increased opportunities for financial assistance.
-The application process, including interview, is typically completed by May 1.